hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 #### TIP: resuming a script

 If a script terminated early due to an error, you can resume the script from where it left off after fixing the error using the `-resume` flag.
+Note that you must **not** have deleted the working directory in order for resume to work.

 Read more at:
 - https://www.nextflow.io/docs/latest/getstarted.html?highlight=resume#modify-and-resume